-4 Image courtesy of Peter Berry, email message to author, November 2009.
-Reduce infant mortality Improve maternal health (Goals 4,5 & 6) Indirect impacts are possible from increases in some vector-borne diseases (i.e. malaria and dengue fever), and water-and food-borne diseases (i.e. cholera) Increased risks to children and pregnant women who are particularly susceptible to vector and water-borne diseases.
-Anemia - resulting from malaria - is responsible for a quarter of maternal mortality Ensure Environmental Sustainability (Goal 7) - improve access to safe drinking water and basic sanitation Impacts on the quantity and quality of drinking water, which can exacerbate malnutrition and threaten food security, particularly in Sub-Saharan Africa Impacts on public health infrastructure (i.e. sewage and water distribution) necessary for basis sanitation due to increased frequency of extreme weather events Table 1 Adapted from African Development Bank et al.
+Millennium Development Goals Expected Climate Change Impacts Eradicate extreme poverty and hunger (Goal 1) • Impacts on requirements for sustained livelihoods (i.e. access to water, health services, shelter and infrastructure) Impacts on economic development (i.e. individual income) due to changes in natural systems and resources, infrastructure, and labour productivity Impacts on food security.
+In particular in Africa where food security is expected to worsen Health related goals: Combat major diseases (i.e., malaria) Reduce infant mortality Improve maternal health (Goals 4,5 & 6) Direct impacts related to increases in heat-related mortality and illness from more frequent and severe heat waves Indirect impacts are possible from increases in some vector- borne diseases (i.e. malaria and dengue fever), and water- and food-borne diseases (i.e. cholera) Increased risks to children and pregnant women who are particularly susceptible to vector and water-borne diseases.
+Anemia - resulting from malaria - is responsible for a quarter of maternal mortality Ensure Environmental Sustainability (Goal 7) - improve access to safe drinking water and basic sanitation Impacts on the quantity and quality of drinking water, which can exacerbate malnutrition and threaten food security, particularly in Sub-Saharan Africa • Impacts on public health infrastructure (i.e. sewage and water distribution) necessary for basis sanitation due to increased frequency of extreme weather events 1